-Lua is a powerful, fast, lightweight, embeddable scripting language developed by a team at PUC-Rio, the Pontifical Catholic University of Rio de Janeiro in Brazil.
+Lua is a powerful, efficient, lightweight, embeddable scripting language developed by a team at PUC-Rio, the Pontifical Catholic University of Rio de Janeiro in Brazil.
 Lua is free software used in many products and projects around the world.

 Lua's official web site provides complete information about Lua, including an executive summary and updated documentation, especially the reference manual, which may differ slightly from the local copy distributed in this package.

 Lua is distributed in source form.
 You need to build it before using it.
 Building Lua should be straightforward because Lua is implemented in pure ANSI C and compiles unmodified in all known platforms that have an ANSI C compiler.
 Lua also compiles unmodified as C++.
 The instructions given below for building Lua are for Unix-like platforms, such as Linux and Mac OS X. See also instructions for other systems and customization options.